 See Related: Best Portable Nebulizers for Travel

-There’s no point traveling if you can’t make memories along the way.
-So make sure you pack along a high-quality camera to document every moment of your cruise in Norway to cherish the memories once you get home.
+There’s no point in traveling if you can’t make memories.
+So make sure you pack a high-quality camera to document every moment of your cruise in Norway to cherish the memories once you get home.

 Also, pack along with all the essentials like batteries, memory cards, and a camera case to maintain your gadget.

 When on a Norwegian cruise, you can’t get enough of the breathtaking sights.